rodrigorgs/blocomp/README.md

 - [x] "Ask for a number": change block color
 - [x] Add color to categories in the toolbox
 - [x] Use React (or preact)

+- [ ] Bugfix: repeat with decimal value yields infinte loop
+- [ ] Bugfix: number input should be a numeric keyboard on mobile